persalteas/biorseo/README.md

     * Benchmarks show Biorseo does not perform better than simpler tools like RNAsubopt alone.
 Please use RNAsubopt (ViennaRNA package) or Fold (RNAstructure package).

 - If you **might expect a pseudoknot, or don't know**:
     * The most promising method is the use of direct pattern matching with Rna3Dmotifs and function B. But this method is sometimes subject to combinatorial explosion issues.
 If you have a long RNA or a large number of loops, don't use it.
+Example:
+    `./bin/biorseo -s PDB_00304.fa --descfolder ./data/modules/DESC --type B -o PDB_00304.rawB `

     * The use of the RNA 3D Motif Atlas placed by JAR3D and scored with function B is not subject to combinatorial issues, but performs a bit worse.
 It also returns less solutions.
+Example:
+    `./bin/biorseo -s PDB_00304.fa --jar3dcsv PDB_00304.sites.csv --type B -o PDB_00304.jar3dB`

 4/ Installation
 ==================================
-DEPENDENCIES
+### DEPENDENCIES
 - Make sure you have Python 3.5+, Cmake, and a C++ compiler installed on your distribution.
 - Install automake and libboost-filesystem.
 - Download and install [IBM ILOG Cplex optimization studio](https://www.ibm.com/analytics/cplex-optimizer), an academic account is required.
 The free version is too limited, you must register as academic.
 This is also free.